Psalms For Life

 and leads me beside peaceful pools.

-3 Good shepherd that he is
+3 Good Shepherd that he is

 and leads me always on the right path.